MIRA-KUMAR/Leetcode-Learning/README.md

 Given a string s, return true if it is a palindrome, or false otherwise.

+# LeetCode 136.
+Single Number

+Given a non-empty array of integers nums, every element appears twice except for one.
+Find that single one.

+You must implement a solution with a linear runtime complexity and use only constant extra space.

 # LeetCode 141.
 Linked List Cycle

 Given head, the head of a linked list, determine if the linked list has a cycle in it.